The Size of your generator depends on your unique power needs; these needs have to be determined before ever purchasing an emergency generator.

 How many watts does it take to power basic items in an average size house?

 To run the essential items found in the average American home, you will need somewhere around 5,000 – 7,500 watts of power.
-This will of course vary from home to home, but it’s a good estimate to start with.
+This will vary from home to home, but it’s a good estimate to start with.

 What is the difference between running watts and starting watts?